j0lvera/pgbudget/README.md

 ### Add Income

-Income is typically recorded as an "inflow" transaction using the `api.simple_transactions` view.
+Income is typically recorded as an "inflow" transaction using the `api.transactions` view by specifying the `type` as 'inflow'.
 This transaction increases the balance of an asset account (e.g., 'Checking') and credits the special 'Income' category.

 ```sql
 -- Add income of $1000 from "Paycheck" (100000 cents)